Every time you adopt from us you save two lives – because every pet adopted makes room for another!

 Have you found a litter of kittens?
-Click here to learn more about what to do.
+Learn what to do.

 If you feel that we may have rescued your missing pet, please contact us to make arrangements for a meeting.
 Please bring with you items such as photos to help assist with the identification.
 If it is determined that we do have your pet, we will ask for reimbursement for fees associated with providing food, housing, vaccinations, and spay/neuter surgery (if performed).

 Remember that pets wearing identification tags have a 95% greater chance of being returned to their owner.
 A tag with outdated information is not effective.
 Tags are available at the Adoption Center and will offer pet owners a peace of mind.
 As a second line of defense, consider microchipping your pet when possible.
 Collars and tags can become lost from your pet but a microchip is permanent!

 Two Convenient Locations

 Akron, OH 44313